 If there is a flu pandemic, it’s important to get the pandemic vaccine once it’s available.
 It can take time to make new vaccines to protect people from a pandemic flu virus.

 How can I prepare for a flu pandemic?

-The same steps you take every year to protect yourself from the seasonal flu can help in case of a pandemic.
+The same steps you take every year to protect yourself and others from the seasonal flu can help in case of a pandemic.
+Follow these basic steps:

 - Get a seasonal flu shot every year.
 Make sure everyone in your family age 6 months and older also gets a flu shot every year.

 - Cover your mouth and nose with a tissue when you cough or sneeze.

-- Stay away from others if you are sick with a fever or have other flu symptoms.
+- Stay home from work or school if you are sick with a fever or have other flu symptoms.

 It’s also a good idea to prepare for a flu pandemic like you would prepare for any emergency where you might need to stay home for 1 to 2 weeks.

 - Make an emergency plan for your family.